Introduction

 We modelled observation records as a function of climate, elevation, and forest composition with 250m resolution as

-where \(\varepsilon \sim Poisson(\lambda)\)).
+where \(\lambda\) is the number of observations that is expected to be made of the Bicknell’s thrush.
 Temperature was considered quadratically to describe both warm and cold limits.
-Other variables are taught to describe broad preferences and were therefore considered as linear relationships (COSEWIC 2009; Townsend et al. 2020).
+Other variables are taught to describe broad preferences and were therefore considered as linear relationships (COSEWIC 2022; Townsend et al. 2020).
 Absolute fir biomass was also considered in interaction with relative biomass to describe both stand development and composition.
-We randomly positioned quadrature points to cover most environmental variability and to maximize the accuracy of the likelihood estimation (Renner et al. 2015).
+To estimate the model, we randomly positioned quadrature points to cover most environmental variability and to maximize the accuracy of the likelihood estimation (Renner et al. 2015).
 We used the fitted model to predict the number of observations per cell that we then converted into the Bicknell’s Thrush breeding range.
 The breeding range consists of all cells with a predicted density of observation superior to 1 individual per \(km^2\) (i.e., 0.00625 observations per cell).

 We assessed model predictive performance using the area under the receiver operating characteristic curve (AUC, Guisan and Thuiller 2005).
 AUC is essentially a diagnostic tool to measure the quality of prediction of a model.
 A perfect prediction yields an AUC of 1 while a random prediction yields an AUC of 0.5 (the calculation of the AUC was performed with the auc function of the R package pROC, Robin et al. 2011).